dominservice/conversations/README-TRANSLATIONS.md

 # Conversations Translations

 This package includes a translation system that allows you to customize all messages in different languages.
+It also supports model translations using the [astrotomic/laravel-translatable](https://github.com/Astrotomic/laravel-translatable) package.

 ## Available Translations